- To be familiar with different kinds of software and the purposes behind them

 Self Assessment Answers

-It’s clear readable syntax, quick progression, versatility, available open resources, and supportive community make it a great first language.
+- Why is Python a good programming language to start with if you want to learn to program?
+Its clear readable syntax, quick progression, versatility, available open resources, and supportive community make it a great first language.

+- Explain how a server interacts with a computer to get a webpage.
 In order for a website to be visited by a user, they first have to go to their web browser.
 They use the web browser to ask for a webpage using a Uniform Resource Locator (URL), which is an address that tells the browser which server to contact.
 The browser passes the request to the server.
 The server responds by sending the contents of the web page to the computer.

+- Why would you use a Content Management System?
 A Content Management System simplifies the creation of websites so that users don’t have to understand the various technologies involved in order to create websites.
 A Content Management System can make it easier to maintain a website by making it easier to edit content, and manage multiple people editing.

 - https://opensource.com/resources/what-open-hardware ↵